vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 wrap them in parens to make them a single argument.
 Or sometimes brackets.
 E.g.,
 ```
 ?: ( ^DoYouDoThis( (play * baseball) ) ) Yes I do
-?: ( ^DoYouDoThis( [swim surf “scuba dive”] ) Yes I do
+?: ( ^DoYouDoThis( [swim surf "scuba dive"] ) Yes I do
 ```

-If you call a patternmacro with a string argument, like “scuba dive” above, the system will convert that to its internal single-token format just as it would have had it been part of a normal pattern.
+If you call a patternmacro with a string argument, like "scuba dive" above, the system will convert that to its internal single-token format just as it would have had it been part of a normal pattern.
 Quoted strings to output macros are treated differently and left in string form when passed.

 You can declare a patternmacro to accept a variable number of arguments.
-You define the macro with the maximum and then put “variable” before the argument list.
+You define the macro with the maximum and then put "variable" before the argument list.
 All missing arguments will be set to null on the call.
 ```
 patternmacro: ^myfn variable (^arg1 ^arg2 ^arg3 ^arg4)